Pen-pusher/Pen-pusher/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and automate software solutions and quick hacks.\
 🎓 &nbsp;I'm currently working as  DevOps Consultant .
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cyber Security.\